anon-dot-com/examples/quickstart/README.md

 You can customize the automated action by modifying the `RUN_ACTION` constant in `index.ts`.
 Some examples are provided, such as creating a post or sending a message on LinkedIn.

+You can set the ports used by the backend and frontend servers via environment variables:

+- `BACKEND_PORT`: The port used by the backend server (default: 4001)
+- `FRONTEND_PORT`: The port used by the frontend server (default: 4002)

 ## Project Structure

 - `index.ts`: Main entry point, contains both backend and frontend logic